ELHorta/HW-Accel-APP-VM/vaccel_install/README.md

 LD_LIBRARY_PATH=.
 VACCEL_DEBUG_LEVEL=4 VACCEL_BACKENDS=/opt/vaccel/lib/libvaccel-vsock.so ./wrapper-args-vaccel
 ```

 This application can be accelerated using a hardware kernel implemented in the FPGA resources.
+I is necessary to implement a [Hardware Acceleration Platform](https://github.com/ELHorta/HW-Accel-APP-VM/blob/main/zcu104_hw_platform) to host this hardware kernel.